Tushar-Mishra999/project-s/TECHNICAL_REFERENCE.md

     ├── Reconstruct full document text
     │
     ├── Qwen 3.5 9B call with "smart suggestions" prompt:
-    │     Returns JSON: { suggestions: [{type, original, suggested, reason}] }
-    │     Types: "grammar", "clarity", "structure", "paraphrase"
+    │     Returns JSON array: [{type, original, suggestion, explanation}] │     Types: "spelling", "grammar", "paraphrase"
-    │
-    └── Return suggestions to frontend for user review
+    │     Max 10 suggestions; returns [] if text is clean │
+    └── Return { suggestions: [...], text: "full document text" }
+        Note: LLM returns a flat JSON array, not a wrapping object The `text` field is the reconstructed document text (capped at 7000 chars)

 ```

 ### Save Refined Version

 When the user accepts suggestions and saves:
-1. The updated document text is re-chunked
+1. File format preservation:
+   - DOCX: python-docx creates a new document with the edited text
+   - TXT/MD: saved as UTF-8 text
+   - PDF/others: saved as .txt (cannot reconstruct original format)
+2. New file is uploaded to local storage, old file deleted
-2. Old chunks for this `file_id` are deleted from PostgreSQL `chunks`
+3. Old chunks for this `file_id` are deleted from PostgreSQL `chunks`
-3. Old ChromaDB entries for this `file_id` are deleted (using stored chunk UUIDs)
+4. Old ChromaDB entries for this `file_id` are deleted (using ChromaDB where filter on file_id)
-4. New chunks are enriched, embedded (Ollama), inserted into PostgreSQL and ChromaDB
+5. The updated document text is re-chunked, enriched, embedded, inserted into PostgreSQL and ChromaDB
-5. `files` row updated: `version++`, `updated_by`, `updated_at`
-6. Neo4j graph updated: old document node replaced with fresh entity extraction
+6. `files` row updated: filename (may change extension), filetype, file_url, version++, updated_by, updated_at, lock released
+7. Neo4j graph is NOT updated on refine save (no entity re-extraction)

 ---